Spencer High School

 *Cabaret: A long-standing tradition at Spencer High School.
 Come for a soup luncheon, and enjoy entertainment by all high school music groups!
 This is a required/graded performance.

 District Solo & Ensemble Festival: This event is open to all students in grades 7-12 interested in singing a solo, duet, or small group approved by the instructor.
 Each student or group sings their selection and is given feedback and a rating by the adjudicator.
 Sponsored by the Wisconsin School Music Association.
-Hosted in Spencer this year!
+Hosted in Abbotsford this year.

 State Solo & Ensemble Festival: This event is for all students that have been selected to move on to the state level with their solo or ensemble after the district solo & ensemble.
 Students are again given feedback and a rating by an adjudicator.
 Sponsored by the Wisconsin State Music Association.
-Hosted in Stratford this year.
+Hosted at UW-Steven's Point

 *High School Spring Awards Concert: Our final concert of the year for Concert Choir.
 Awards will be handed out for students’ accomplishments throughout the year prior to the concert.
 Seniors will also be recognized during the awards ceremony at the HS concert.
 This is a required/graded performance.